 Tours and Tickets

-The U.S. Capitol Sergeant At Arms has ordered limited access to the U.S. Capitol complex and Member offices due to COVID-19 until at least April 1, which means that constituents may not enter the U.S. Capitol and surrounding Congressional office buildings without official business and an escort.
+The U.S. Capitol Sergeant At Arms has ordered limited access to the U.S. Capitol complex and Member offices due to COVID-19, which means constituents may not enter the U.S. Capitol and surrounding Congressional office buildings without official business and an escort.
 We apoliogize for the inconvenince and will begin facilitating tour and ticket requests on behalf of Minnesotans as soon as the Capitol reopens to the public.

 - - - - - - - - - - - - - - - -